XpiritBV/ContainerWorkshop-Docs/Lab02-Docker101.md

 exit
 ```

-### Using Visual Studio to connect to your database server
+### (Optional) Using Visual Studio to connect to your database server

-Start Visual Studio and examine the contents of the master database by adding a Data Connection in the Server Explorer.
+If you have Visual Studio installed, start Visual Studio and examine the contents of the master database by adding a Data Connection in the Server Explorer.
 The database connection details are:
 - Server: 127.0.0.1,5433 (notice the **comma** instead of a colon)
 - Username: sa
 - Password: Pass@word